dominikkiese/PFFRGSolver.jl/README.md

 # Running calculations

-In order to simulate e.g. the nearest-neighbor Heisenberg antiferromagnet on the square lattice for a lattice truncation `L = 3` simply do
+In order to simulate e.g. the nearest-neighbor Heisenberg antiferromagnet on the square lattice for a lattice truncation L = 3 simply do

 ```julia
 using PFFRG
 launch!("/path/to/output", "square", 3, "heisenberg", "su2", [1.0])
 ```

-The FRG solver allows for more fine grained control over the calculation by various keyword arguments detailed in the respective docstring.
+The FRG solver allows for more fine grained control over the calculation by various keyword arguments.
+The full reference can be obtained via `?launch!`.
 Currently available lattices and models can be obtained in verbose form with `lattice_avail()` and `model_avail()`.

 # Post-processing data